Murlough Nature Reserve: History

-In 1857, the 4th Marquess of Downshire built Murlough House as a summer residence on the peninsula.
-They built a wooden bridge connecting to Keel Point, replaced in 1893 with the current granite one.
+In 1857, Arthur Hill, 4th Marquess of Downshire built Murlough House as a summer residence on the peninsula.
+A wooden bridge was built connecting to Keel Point, replaced in 1893 with the current granite one.

 The house and sand dunes were extensively used by the US Army during the Second World War.
 In 1942 the US 1st Battalion, 13th Armored (1st Division) arrived followed by the 818th Tank Destroyer Battalion (XV Corps) in April 1944.

 Moths and butterflies

 Several rare moths and butterflies can be found within the reserve.
-Of the 23 butterfly species recorded at Murlough, the marsh fritillary (Euphydryas aurinia), is of European importance - other notable species include dark-green fritillary (Argynnis aglaja), grayling (Hipparchia semele) and cryptic wood white (Leptidea juvernica).
-One species, the wall brown butterfly (Lasiommata megera) has not been recorded for several years and is considered extinct at this site.
+23 butterfly species have been recorded at Murlough NNR, the marsh fritillary (Euphydryas aurinia), is of European importance - other notable species include dark-green fritillary (Argynnis aglaja), grayling (Hipparchia semele) and cryptic wood white (Leptidea juvernica).
+One species, the wall brown butterfly (Lasiommata megera) has not been recorded for several years.

-Over 750 species of moth have been recorded within the boundary of Murlough Nature Reserve, more than at any other site in Northern Ireland - examples include small elephant hawkmoth (Deilephila porcellus), sand dart (Agrotis ripae) and the micro moths Pyrausta cingulata and Hysterophora maculosana.
-A total of 775 Lepidoptera (butterflies and moths) have been recorded within the nature reserve boundary.
+787 species of moth have been recorded at Murlough Nature Reserve - examples include small elephant hawkmoth (Deilephila porcellus), sand dart (Agrotis ripae) and the micro moths Pyrausta cingulata and Hysterophora maculosana.
+A total of 810 Lepidoptera (butterflies and moths) have been recorded within the nature reserve boundary.